Palaeotherium: Later 19th century taxonomy

 In the 19th century, several of Cuvier's Palaeotherium species have been reclassified under different genera.
 "P." aurelianense was reclassified as its own genus Anchitherium by the German palaeontologist Hermann von Meyer in 1844.
 In an 1839–1864 osteography, the French naturalist Henri Marie Ducrotay de Blainville relisted "P." tapiroides, "P." buxovillanum and "P." occitanicum as species belonging to Lophiodon, but the latter two were eventually moved to Paralophiodon and Lophiaspis, respectively, in the 20th century.
 In 1862, Swiss zoologist Ludwig Ruetimeyer considered the previously recognised genera Plagiolophus and Propalaeotherium as distinct from Palaeotherium; these contain the species P. minor and P. isselanum, respectively.

 The 19th century also saw the erection of several new Palaeotherium species.
 In 1853, French palaeontologist Auguste Pomel erected the species P. duvali based on limb bones that he thought were less stocky than those of P. curtum.
 In his 1839–1864 osteography, Blainville erected P. girondicum, pointing out that its fossils were from the Gironde Basin and that Cuvier only briefly referenced it in an 1825 publication.
 In 1863, the French naturalist Jean-Baptiste Noulet created the species P. castrense based on an incomplete mandible that was uncovered from the commune of Viviers-lès-Montagnes that was placed in a fossil collection from Castres.
-In 1869, Swiss palaeontologists Pictet and Humbert erected the species Plagiolophus siderolithicus based on molars that are similar to those of P. minor but were smaller in size.
+In 1869, Swiss palaeontologists François Jules Pictet de la Rive and Aloïs Humbert erected the species Plagiolophus siderolithicus based on molars that are similar to those of P. minor but were smaller in size.
 The same year, German palaeontologist Oscar Fraas erected P. suevicum based on teeth that he thought had distinct enamel.
 The French naturalist Paul Gervais, in 1875, described fossil bones and teeth from the French commune of Dampleux, noting that they belonged to a species smaller than other Palaeotherium species and with dental dimensions similar to those of Plagiolophus minor.
 He assigned the fossils to the newly erected species P. eocaenum.